shichiro-nakahara/docs/docs/app/fees.md

 b) Call data costs

-Call data has to be posted to Polygon to update PolyAztec's state tree with the new offchain system state.
+Call data has to be posted to Polygon to update Nata Network's state tree with the new offchain system state.
 The cost of posting call data is approximately 15,376 gas, less than the base transaction cost on Polygon.

 **This means the cost of executing a private transaction is always cheaper than doing a public transaction on Polygon.**